rebeccalarner/sdk-codegen/proto/grpc_proxy/README.md

 5. Industrialize generation of proto ids (handle slight possibility of duplicates).
 6. Tests for generators.
 7. Tests for java support functions.
+8. Add support fro productionized SSL connection.
+9. Separate client into another project.
+Tests utilizing should go with the client.